pdjr-signalk/pdjr-skplugin-devantech/README.md

 The plugin offers two distinct services.

-Firstly, it provides a mechanism for decorating Signal K's data hierarchy with user supplied meta-data that documents a connected module in a meaningful way and which allows relay channels to be described in terms of their function or application.
+Firstly, it provides a mechanism for decorating Signal K's data hierarchy with user supplied meta-data that documents a relay module in a meaningful way and which allows relay channels to be described in terms of their function or application.

 Secondly, the plugin installs a handler on each defined relay output channel that translates Signal K state changes into relay module